Pressure tubes: The heart of the reactor

 Pressure tube inspections

-Pressure tube evaluations are generally divided into two categories:
+Pressure tube evaluations are generally divided into 2 categories:

 - Evaluations for inspected pressure tubes

 - Risk assessments to extrapolate the findings from inspected pressure tubes to make judgements about the condition of the entire population of tubes in a reactor core

 Inspection programs attempt to identify tubes that are mostly likely to be susceptible to various forms of degradation.
 The evaluation of the inspection results for those tubes are considered representative of the uninspected population of tubes.
 Evaluations are carried out by extrapolating findings from the inspected pressure tubes to assess the likelihood of failure in the uninspected population.
 These evaluations are also used to determine if the sample of the tubes selected for inspection need to be increased as the pressure tubes continue to age.

 In general, at least 30% of the pressure tubes in a reactor core will undergo inspection during the reactor’s lifetime to assess the tubes’ condition.
 The inspection scope for all reactor units currently exceeds the minimum periodic inspection program requirements established in CSA standard N285.4, which establishes the requirements for inspecting nuclear piping, pressure vessels and related components.

 Programs for fitness for service are made up of 4 key required elements:

 - Licensee demonstration of an understanding of the degradation mechanisms that potentially impact pressure tubes; sources of information include research activities and operating experience